 - All required courses relevant to the practicum will have been completed.

 - The student must not be on Academic Probation during the semester prior to the beginning of the practicum.

-- Because students cannot do practicum work identical to that for which they are paid, a student does not normally do a practicum in an information organization where he/she is employed.
-With consent of the practicum coordinator, however, a student may undertake a practicum in a department/unit within the organization other than the one in which he/she normally works.
-But this should be done only (1) when there is real need—not merely for convenience--and (2) does not violate federal or state wage and hour guidelines.
+- Because students cannot do practicum work identical to that for which they are paid, a student does not normally do a practicum in an information organization where they are employed.
+With consent of the practicum coordinator, however, a student may undertake a practicum in a department/unit within the organization other than the one in which they normally work.
+But this should be done only (1) when there is real need—not merely for convenience–and (2) does not violate federal or state wage and hour guidelines.

 - A student may not take a practicum for more than three credit hours of IS 599 if employed more than 20 hours per week.

 - While every reasonable effort will be made to facilitate provision of a practicum experience for a student meeting all qualifications and following all necessary procedures, availability of a practicum cannot be guaranteed.